 For purposes of all the disclosure requirements above, a spending earmark is a provision in legislation or report language4 that meets specific criteria.
 First, the provision or language is primarily included at the request of a Representative, Delegate, the Resident Commissioner, or Senator under the House rule (or a Senator under the Senate rule).
-Second, the provision or language provides, authorizes, or recommends a specific amount of discretionary budget authority, credit authority, or other spending authority for certain purposes (1) with or to an entity,5 or (2) targeted to a specific state, locality, or congressional district.
-The purposes are a contract, grant, loan, loan guarantee, loan authority, or other expenditure.
+Second, the provision or language provides, authorizes, or recommends a specific amount of discretionary budget authority, credit authority, or other spending authority for certain purposes (1) with or to an entity,5 or (2) targeted to a specific state, locality, or other expenditure.
 Finally, any of the above spending set asides that are selected through a statutory or administrative formula-driven or competitive-award process are excluded.